Loading…

 David Petersen

-Assistant Professor, Research & Learning Services Librarian, University of Tennessee Graduate School of Medicine
+Associate Professor, Senior Research & Learning Services Librarian and Assessment Coordinator, University of Tennessee Graduate School of Medicine

-David Petersen is Assistant Professor, Research & Learning Services Librarian at the University of Tennessee Graduate School of Medicine/University of Tennessee Medical Center in Knoxville, TN.
-Before this, he served as Health Sciences Librarian at Florida Gulf Coast University in...
+David Petersen is Associate Professor, Senior Research & Learning Services Librarian and Assessment Coordinator at the University of Tennessee Graduate School of Medicine/University of Tennessee Medical Center in Knoxville, TN.
+Before this, he served as Health Sciences Librarian at...
 Read More →

 Wednesday April 9, 2025 1:10pm - 2:00pm EDT